 Van Morrison once sported flowing red locks.
 Check out early album covers of Northern Ireland’s resident lyrical poet and musical genius for verification!

 Last but not least, probably Ireland’s most famous 1980s children’s TV star… Bosco!

 The Redheads of Vagabond Tours

-At Vagabond Tours, we have 35 wonderful staff.
-And approximately 8.5% of our staff have red hair!
+At Vagabond Tours, we have many wonderful staff.

 Thanks for reading!